gawainhewitt/js_basics/README.md

 Prefer `const` over `let`.
 Prefer `let` over `var`.

-Best practice is to declare each variable on it's own line like:
+While you can declare several variables on one line, it is best practice is to declare each variable on it's own line like:

 ```
 let gawain;